Guo Ailun: National team career

 Both flattered to deceive, however; though Guo had respectable figures of 8.1 points and 2.3 assists per game, he disappeared along with teammates in important games.

 He had only 7 points (on 3–11 shooting) against South Korea, Iran and Chinese Taipei against all of whom China lost to finish fifth, the lowest-ever finish for a full-strength side at the tournament.

 He participated in the 2014 Asian Games with China, scoring only 9 points in the quarterfinal round loss against Japan (an opponent that had never beaten them in Asiad history) as China made an early exit.

 Eager to impress in the 2015 FIBA Asia Championship played at home, Guo shone, contributing 10.9 points (on 54.8% shooting), 4 assists and 3.2 rebounds per outing in making the tournament's All-Star Five.
 He earned his first career silverware when China won the title to qualify for the 2016 Olympics.

 That was helped by his commanding display in the final against the Philippines, outplaying his counterpart and fellow All-Star Jayson Castro to lead his team in scoring 19 points and grabbing 6 rebounds.

 On May 10, 2017, he became the first Chinese-born player to be signed by Jordan Brand Shoes.

-In 2019 FIBA Basketball World Cup, becoming the best Asian team would won Chinese basketball national team a ticket for 2020 Olympic game.
+In 2019 FIBA Basketball World Cup, becoming the best Asian team would win the Chinese basketball national team a ticket for 2020 Olympic game.
 China national team was in the group A against Poland, Venezuela, and Ivory Coast.
 Guo was selected as a starting shooting guard and people had high expectations for his performances.
 Against Korea, Guo scored the team's highest 16 points, and his three-pointer at the last minute killed the game.
 Even so, Guo did not meet people's expectations.
 His biggest problem stems from the huge ups and downs of his performance.
 Against Poland, Guo only played 14 minutes because of too many fouls, and he only scored 6 points.
 Against Venezuela, Guo only got one point, and he was abandoned by Li Nan, the head coach, most of the time in the second half.
 At the end of the qualifying match against Nigeria, Guo had 2 points, 2 rebounds and 2 assists in 15 minutes.

 Guo was included in China's squad for the 2023 FIBA Basketball World Cup qualification.